Eps0n/MSP-FLOW/README.md

  ### Abstract and learning Objectives
  This lab will help users get experience with the Microsft Power Platform techologies.
 This includes **Power Apps**, **Power Automate** and **Microsoft Dataverse**.
- This step-by-step instruction shoudl order solutions, for someone new to these technologies- to build this device application.
+ This step-by-step instruction should order solutions, for someone new to these technologies- to build this device application.
  Technologies covered are;

    * **Power Apps**: A software as a service (SAAS) application platform that eables users in line of business (internship) roles to easily build and debloy custom applications.
 You will learn to build an Canvas application.

    * **Power Automate**: A business servce for line of more specialized IT professionals (interns) to build automated workflows intuitively.

    * **Microsoft Dataverse**: Makes it easier to bring your data together and quickly create powerful apps usng a compliant service and app platform integrated to Power Apps.

  Make sure to follow these pre-requisite steps listed in this document beore starting the labs.
 Power Platform is a cloud based solution, you can complete these labs remotely.